 For starters, even if a machine is otherwise great, if it’s a more obscure brand you may not be able to find techs in your area to service it!
 This is a disaster for an inexperienced embroidery machine operator, and for this reason alone I’d recommend you stick with a reliable and well-known brand such as Tajima, Brother, etc.

-While it’s possible to get a multi needle embroidery machine for much cheaper going with one of these brands – when it comes to maintenance and service – you typically have to do it yourself!
+While it’s possible to get a multi needle embroidery machine for much cheaper going with a knock off brand – when it comes to maintenance and service – you typically have to do it yourself!
+So, if you don’t know how to service the machine, you could end up with a very expensive door stopper.

 Is there enough instructions and documentation?